What is an Owner Builder?

 Complete the application form

-Lodge application with QBCC and pay for the permit application fee.
+Lodge your application and pay the fee

 Hire Licensed Contractors